Migue1m1/LS2/README.md

 L-systems have also been used to model the morphology of a variety of organisms and can be used to generate self-similar fractals such as iterated function systems.

+## About the Project

+This project is about an Interpreter of a subset of L-Systems.
+Consists of Lexical, Syntax and Semantic phases of an Interpreter.

+LexLs2.x    -> Lexical analysis using Alex (Lexer).
+ParserLs2.y -> Syntax analysis using Happy (Parser).
+SemLs2.hs   -> Semantic analysis.
+Main.hs     -> Main file that calls the previous.
+Examples    -> Program Examples.

 ## Getting Started

 Run on Linux using next syntax...